arcana-network/adkg/readme.md

 ```
 git clone git@github.com:arcana-network/dkgnode.git
 ```
-2. Create config files for all the six nodes and move to config directory.
-Refer confluence page - [local-setup](https://team-1624093970686.atlassian.net/wiki/spaces/AN/pages/196608024/Local+environment+setup+for+developers+WIP)
+2. Create config files for all the nodes and move them to the config directory.
+Refer to instructions on the confluence page - [local-setup](https://team-1624093970686.atlassian.net/wiki/spaces/AN/pages/196608024/Local+environment+setup+for+developers+WIP).
+Note: We will be updating this link in the future as it may not be accessible externally, yet.

-3. Run local environment with DKG nodes
+3. Run the local environment with DKG nodes
 ```
 make run-local
 ```